Flow Designer

 Condition

 The “Condition” property provides support for skip logic.
-If a condition has been set for a particular step in a workflow, that condition will be evaluated when the workflow reaches that step.
+When a condition has been set for a particular step in a workflow, that condition will be evaluated when the workflow reaches that step.
 If the evaluation result is “true” then the workflow will follow through with that step.
 If the result is “false” then it will skip that step completely and proceed to the next (or end the workflow if this was the last step).

-ApprovalRequired.value === “Yes”
+ApprovalRequired.value == "Yes"

 Other logical operators such as those listed below can be used as well.